huanfachen/Github_notes/Github_notes.md

 - How to set up the SSH for Github and use a password manager to remember passwords?

-- The Owner pushed commits to the repository without giving any information to the Collaborator.
+- **The Owner pushed commits to the repository without giving any information to the Collaborator.
 How can the Collaborator find out what has changed with command line?
-And on GitHub?
+And on GitHub?**

   - On the command line, the Collaborator can use `git fetch origin master` to get the remote changes into the local repository, but without merging them.
 Then by running `git diff master origin/master` the Collaborator will see the changes output in the terminal.
+  - On GitHub, the Collaborator can go to the repository and click on “commits” to view the most recent commits pushed to the repository.

 -